Tomi Adeyemi: Personal life

 Tomi Adeyemi lives in New York City, New York.
 She is of Yoruba heritage.
 She has two siblings.
-Her mother manages hospices just outside Chicago, her father is a doctor, and her brother is a musician.
+Her mother manages hospices just outside Chicago, her father is a doctor, and her brother is the musician Tobi Lou.

+In a TikTok posted on July 4, 2026, Adeyemi distanced herself from the upcoming film adaptation of Children of Blood and Bone, stating in a comment: "I’m just laying down my sword and officially separating my name because I can’t keep being hurt and attacked behind the scenes.”
+On July 29, 2026, Adeyemi further commented on the situation, calling the adaptation "the worst thing I’ve ever had to live through".